NextCenturyCorporation/mcs-pipeline/README.md

 * Big run:
   * Start lots of machines (~120 or so)
   * Same as the small run, following the same basic steps, one at a time:
-    * Start the X server on each by uncommenting that line and running
+    * Start the X server on each by uncommenting that line and running.
+Since this does not
+    run a thread per machine, this might take a couple of minutes
     * Copy over mcs_config.yaml.
-Make sure to put in all the information, set the AWS keys, make sure bucket and directory is correct, correct metadata level etc.  Uncomment that line and run
+Make sure to put in all the information, set the AWS keys, make sure bucket and directory is correct, correct metadata level etc.  Uncomment that line and run.
+Again, not parallelized (i.e. thread per machine) so takes a couple of minutes.
     * Make a file with the correct list of tasks and set the TASK_FILE_PATH to point to it
     * Run the tasks